pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "'It's working, just need to test.' --all engineers before a failed test"
 --Troy O'Neal, 17th April 2015

+"Life without illusions is unbearable, and life with illusions is unpardonable."
+--Eugene O'Neil, although this does not appear to be a verbatim quote, instead possibly from a 1978 Time article summarizing his ideas

 "I am not alone
 We are one
 We are in this together"